freeCodeCamp/publish/docs/README.md

     is a
     [known issue in Strapi plugin](https://github.com/strapi/strapi/issues/12907).

-## How to run the apps with Docker
+## How to run the apps in production mode with Docker

 ### publish-backend (Strapi)